yury-dymov/redux-oauth/README.md

 path - cookie path, default: '/'

-expire - cookie expiration in days, default: 14
+expires - cookie expiration in days, default: 14

 ### tokenFormat
 authentication data structure, which is going back and forth between backend and client